buildkite-plugins/test-collector-buildkite-plugin/README.md

 * `files` — Required — String — Pattern of files to upload to Test Analytics
 * `format` — Required — String — Format of the file.
 Possible values: `"junit"`, `"json"`
 * `api-token-env-name` — Optional — String — Name of the environment variable that contains the Test Analytics API token.
 Default value: `"BUILDKITE_ANALYTICS_TOKEN"`
+* `timeout` — Optional — Number — Maximum number of seconds to wait for each file to upload before timing out.
+Default value: `30`
+* `debug` — Optional — Boolean — Print debug information to the build output.
+Default value: `false`.
+Can also be enabled with the environment variable `BUILDKITE_ANALYTICS_DEBUG_ENABLED`.

 <!-- * `artifact` — Optional — Boolean — Search for the files as build artifacts.
 Default value: `false` -->